Watergate complex: Construction

 Construction proceeded.
 The foundation and basement of the first building, the 110 ft Watergate East, were completed by September 1964, and the metal and concrete superstructure rose in October.
 In September 1964, the Watergate's developers signed a first-of-its-kind agreement under which the Washington Gas Light Co. would provide the entire complex with its heating and air conditioning.
 The Watergate East was completed in May 1965, and a month later the first model apartment unit was opened to the public for viewing.
 The building formally opened on October 23, 1965, and the first tenants moved in a few days later.
 Prices for the 238 cooperative apartment units ranged from $17,000 for efficiencies to more than $250,000 for penthouses, and were almost completely sold out by April 1967.
 The average apartment contained two bedrooms, two-and-a-half baths, a dining room, and a kitchen, and cost $60,000.
 Each parking space in the underground garage cost $3,000.
 The tenants took title to their building on April 8, 1966.
 In November, a Safeway supermarket, a Peoples Drug (now known as CVS pharmacy), beauty salon, barber shop, bank, bakery, liquor store, florist, dry cleaner, post office, upscale shops, and high-end restaurant took up residency in the retail space on the ground floor.
 Riverview Realty was the leasing agent for the complex.

 Construction began on the second building, the 11-story office building and hotel, in February 1965.
 Both opened on March 30, 1967; the Watergate Hotel welcomed its first guests the same day.
 The 12-story hotel initially included 213 rooms, while the 12-story office building, attached to the hotel by a colonnade, had 200000 sqft of office space.
 The combined hotel/office building included a health club, space on the ground floor for shops, and a restaurant, the Roman Terrace, on the top floor.
 Later in April, the Democratic National Committee leased office space in the building's retail office portion.

 The third building in the complex, Watergate South, opened in June 1968.
 It contained 260 residential units, more than any other building in the complex.

 Construction on the fourth building in the complex, the Watergate West apartments, began in July 1967.
 Apartments in the unfinished building, priced from $30,000 to $140,000, began selling in October 1967, an indication of how popular the complex was with District residents.
 The Watergate West topped out on August 16, 1968, at which point the cost of the project had risen to $70 million.
 Construction was completed in 1969.

+In 1969, the Vatican sold its interest in SGI, giving up its part-ownership of the complex.